eecs280staff/tutorials/docs/setup_vscode.md

 ## Compile and Run
 VS Code uses an executable you build at the command line.

-Many VS Code users prefer the integrated terminal.
+VS Code has an integrated terminal; it's up to you if like the integrated terminal or your system terminal.
 Don't forget to `cd` into the subdirectory containing your source code (`src` in this example).

 <img src="images/vscode029.png" width="768px" />